Deals4 min read

 Accord HybridTouring3.49% APR60 months

-• Honda also offering $500 loyalty cash for existing Honda owners — combinable with the APR program
+• Honda is also offering $500 loyalty cash for existing owners, combinable with the APR

-• Accord Hybrid Sport at approximately $34,800 MSRP with the APR deal is the best-value mid-size hybrid sedan deal in June
+• The Accord Hybrid Sport at ~$34,800 MSRP with the APR deal is the best-value mid-size hybrid sedan deal in June

 Hyundai Sonata

-Hyundai is running aggressive dealer cash on the Sonata in June — the brand's strongest sedan incentive in 2026.
+Hyundai is running aggressive dealer cash on the Sonata — the brand's strongest sedan incentive in 2026.

 ModelTrimProgramTerms